Abdulla-Almarzooqi/drowsiness_detection/README.md

 ### Setup Instructions

-To install LLaVA, simply follow the instructions specified [in this repository](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file#install) (better to create a separate conda environment for this part).
-In case you did not install the dataset yet, refer to step 4 of section (I) in the setup instructions.
+1. To install LLaVA, simply follow the instructions specified [in this repository](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file#install) (better to create a separate conda environment for this part).

+2. Install the libraries mentioned [in this notebook](https://colab.research.google.com/drive/1qsl6cd2c8gGtEW1xV5io7S8NHh-Cp1TV?usp=sharing#scrollTo=6Bx8iu9jOssW).

+3. In case you did not install the dataset yet, refer to step 4 of section (I) in the "Setup Instructions".

 ### Demo